 - Office of Foreign Assets Control (OFAC), under the Department of Treasury – administers various economic sanctions laws.

-Recently, other United States agencies have gotten into the act of enforcing export and sanctions rules, including the Department of Justice, Immigration and Customs Enforcement (ICE) and the Securities and Exchange Commission (SEC).
+Other United States agencies have also gotten into the act of enforcing export and sanctions rules, including the Department of Justice, Immigration and Customs Enforcement (ICE) and the Securities and Exchange Commission (SEC).
 This increase in enforcement bodies is likely to mean more-substantial penalties for organisations and individuals that fail to comply with applicable regulations.

 The BIS requires companies to obtain information about the customer and its intended use of the product.
 An exporter should research not only the identity of the customer, but also information about the company’s ownership.
 In addition to the customer, all parties involved in the shipment and sale of the product should be checked.
 In the export chain of custody, this means cross-checking the third party intermediaries (e.g. freight forwarders) that will be involved in the process of transferring the item(s) to the intended recipients.